Neo-Nazism in Russia: Ideology

-Rodnovery is a popular religion of Russian skinheads.
-These skinheads, however, do not usually practice their religion..
-During the trial for the skinhead organization Schultz-88 in the second half of 2005, the brochure "Paganism as the spiritual and moral basis of Russian national-socialism" by Dobrovolsky and the neo-pagan magazine The Wrath of Perun were mentioned.
-Members of the neo-Nazi group called the Combat Terrorist Organization of Nevograd (BTO), disbanded by the police in 2006, considered themselves Slavic Rodnovers.
-They published self-published magazines with a racist-neo-pagan orientation, where they developed the idea of creating a "new Nordic race".
-They called for a "pagan revolution", which they aimed to make closer by hunting on people of "non-Slavic appearance".
+Rodnovery is a popular religion among Russian skinheads.
+These skinheads, however, generally do not practice the religion.
+During the trial of the skinhead organization Schultz-88 in 2005, Dobrovolsky's brochure "Paganism as the Spiritual and Moral Foundation of Russian National Socialism" and the neopagan magazine Gnev Peruna (The Wrath of Perun) were mentioned.
+Members of the neo-Nazi group Combat Terrorist Organization, disbanded by the police in 2006, identified themselves as Rodnovers; they published samizdat magazines with a racist and neo-pagan orientation, where they developed ideas for the creation of a "new Nordic race".
+They called for a "pagan revolution", which they aimed to accomplish by hunting down people of "non-Slavic appearance".